askforalfred/alfred/models/README.md

 Run this **once with** `--preprocess` to save preprocessed JSONs inside the trajectory folders.
 This could take a few minutes, but subsequent runs can be deployed without any preprocessing.
 See [train_seq2seq.py](train/train_seq2seq.py) for hyper-parameters and other settings.

+Use `tensorboard --logdir exp --port 6006` to visualize losses and performance metrics.

 ## Evaluation